web-platform-dx/web-features/docs/CONTRIBUTING.md

 For example, the `fetch()` API is a feature, the `:has()` CSS pseudo-class function too, and so is the Web Audio API.

-For the time being, this repository focuses only on features that are implemented in some browser and that are already documented on MDN.

 ### Hints for distinguishing features

 Sometimes it can be hard to tell whether something (like an HTML attribute or JavaScript method) is a distinct feature or part of another feature.